 - While that is heating up, go line up your containers so they are ready to go.

-- You are now set to pour them into your containers.
+- Pour the mixture into your containers, which you lined up earlier.
 Take it slowly and leave just a slight gap at the top of the container.

-- Run your thumb nail, if needed, to loosen the balm and then take a small pea-sized amount and rub on area desired.
+- To use, run your thumb nail, if needed, to loosen the balm and then take a small pea-sized amount and rub on area desired.
 If it is for breathing or sinus, rub on chest, neck, or just under nose.
 It can also be put on the bottom of the feet.

 - Apply directly on top of bites and stings.